michaelnordmeyer/jekyll-theme-mnc/README.md

 ### Customizing templates

-To override the default structure and style of jekyll-theme-mnc, simply create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file.
+To override the default structure and style of MNC, simply create the concerned directory at the root of your site, copy the file you wish to customize to that directory, and then edit the file.

-e.g., to override the [`_includes/head.html `](_includes/head.html) file to specify a custom style path, create an `_includes` directory, copy `_includes/head.html` from jekyll-theme-mnc gem folder to `<yoursite>/_includes` and start editing that file.
+e.g., to override the [`_includes/head.html `](_includes/head.html) file to specify a custom style path, create an `_includes` directory, copy `_includes/head.html` from MNC gem folder to `<yoursite>/_includes` and start editing that file.

 The site's default CSS has now moved to a new place within the gem itself, [`assets/css/style.scss`](assets/css/style.scss).